legion-labs/cargo-build-dist/README.md

 [package.metadata.build-dist.simple-lambda]
 type = "aws-lambda"
 s3_bucket = "some-s3-bucket"
-binary = "my-binary" # Optional.
+s3_bucket_prefix = "some/prefix/" # Optional.
+A prefix to use in the S3 bucket in front of the generated artifacts. region = "ca-central-1" # Optional.
+The AWS region to use.
+Defaults to the region of the AWS CLI. binary = "my-binary" # Optional.
 The name of the binary to package for this lambda.
 Required only if the crate contains more than one binary. extra_files = [ # A list of extra files to copy into the Docker image.
     { source = "src/test/*", destination = "/usr/src/app/" }